 Photography is an artistic and technical subject that develops your creativity and practical skills.
-It helps you to expand your imaginative capacity and technical knowledge: the course will challenge your intellectual and analytical ability.
-Year 12 runs as a foundation year to build knowledge and skills, with the A-Level following on in Year 13.
-Across the two years, there are a total of four components of work.
-Students produce a portfolio of coursework material, which exemplifies work carried out during the A-Level course.
-Students will also sit a controlled test in both Year 12 and 13.
+It helps you to develop your imaginative skills, practical ability and technical knowledge.
+The course also challenges your intellectual and analytical ability; it runs for two years with four components of work in total.
+Students produce a collection/ portfolio of coursework material, which exemplifies work carried out during the A-Level course.
+Students also sit a controlled test.